Certificate Tracker for LearnDash

 Three ways to insert QR-Code in your certificate.

-Insert as part of background (recommended)
+Insert as part of background (Legacy Certificate Editor Only)

-This implementation of QR-Code replaces the QR-Code shortcodes.
-The replacement is not automatic, it means that if you decide to use it you have to remove QR-Code shortcode(s) from certificate content.
+This implementation of QR Code replaces the QR Code shortcodes.
+The replacement is not automatic, it means that if you decide to use it you have to remove QR Code shortcode(s) from certificate content.

 Therefore, it is solely up to you to you to place the element away from the text, use alignment and position fields.